quobit/hackoer/README.md

-# hackoer
-HackOER - Applying FLOSS best practices to OER (draft)
+# HackOER - Applying FLOSS best practices to OER

 * treating content as source code (in plain text)
 * keeping it under version control